dsavickij/unicorn-microservice-platform/README.md

 ```
 #### Addition of two-way endpoint

-HTTP service endpoints are defined in HTTP service interface.
+Two-way HTTP service endpoints are defined in HTTP service interface.
 There is support for GET, POST, PUT and DELETE methods.

 To add two-way endpoint, the following must be done: